artanvrajolli/remwaste/README.md

 - **TypeScript Strict Mode**: Maintain full type safety and strict checking
 - **Component Testing**: Add unit tests for new components and utilities
 - **Documentation**: Update README and add JSDoc comments for complex functions

-### Pull Request Process
-1. Fork the repository and create a feature branch
-2. Follow the existing code style and component patterns
-3. Add comprehensive tests for new functionality
-4. Update documentation and README if needed
-5. Ensure all linting and type checking passes
-6. Submit PR with detailed description and testing notes

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments